The CITE Framework: Get Pakistani Businesses Referenced in AI Mode

 How long does it take to implement the CITE framework?

 Basic CITE framework implementation — restructuring top pages with answer modules, adding intent-mapped content, and establishing trust signals — typically takes 4 to 6 weeks for a Pakistani SME with 20 to 50 key pages.
-Full entity depth development across a topic area takes 8 to 12 weeks.
-AI citations can begin appearing within 2 to 4 weeks after content restructuring.
+Full entity depth development across a topic area can take longer.
+Review progress over a 60–90 day window rather than expecting instant citation changes.

 Should I hire an agency for AEO optimization in Pakistan?